csiro-data-school/llms-intro-2024/_episodes/01-relational-dbs.md

 ## Relational Databases

+Relational Databases are collections of tabular data that relate to one another.
+The have been important in Information Technology for many years and form fundamental parts of Business data management.
+Relational Databases are often manipulated and queried through a language called SQL or structured query language.
+In science there are many specialized databases and database like systems providing powerful capabilities to access and understand large datasets.

 Lets start with a simple example, say, keeping a record of appointments for a medical clinic.
 You want to record when and where the appointments were, details about patients, their name, address, phone number, etc., and details about the doctors being seen.